How to Install VSCodium on Ubuntu Linux

 snap info codium

 VSCodium supports the complete VS Code extension ecosystem.
-Open the Extensions pane inside VSCodium by pressing Ctrl+Shift+X, then search for any extension you need.
-Installation is identical to VS Code, and popular extensions for development include language-specific tools, remote development support, Git integration, and debugging utilities.
-VSCodium downloads and installs extensions seamlessly, and updates happen automatically with your regular system updates or within the editor itself.
+To install extensions, open the Extensions pane inside VSCodium by pressing Ctrl+Shift+X, then search for any extension you need.
+The installation process is identical to VS Code, and popular extensions for development include language-specific tools, remote development support, Git integration, and debugging utilities.
+Furthermore, VSCodium downloads and installs extensions seamlessly, and updates happen automatically with your regular system updates or within the editor itself.

 Manage VSCodium

 To keep VSCodium current, update it using the same package manager you used for installation.
-Each method handles updates differently:
+Note that each method handles updates differently:

 sudo apt update && sudo apt upgrade